loganc04/troisjs.github.io/src/guide/meshes/instanced.md

 </InstancedMesh>
 ```

-You can then init instance matrix in your component script :
+You can then init instance matrix in your component script:

 ```js
 const imesh = this.$refs.imesh.mesh;